iterative/dvc.org/static/docs/commands-reference/status.md

 **For comparison against remote storage:**

-- _new_ means that the file/directory exists in the cache directory but not in remote storage.
+- _new_ means that the file/directory exists in the cache but not in remote storage.
 - _deleted_ means that the file/directory doesn't exist in the cache, but exists in remote storage.